Almost there! If you haven’t already checked out the first two posts in this slow living series, you can do so below:

-Busy and more are the defaults today.
+Busyness and more are the defaults today.
 That means that it’s ironically perceived as more difficult to live slowly and with less.
 But, more and more people are learning firsthand that more does not equal better.
 And, busy does not equal important.
 Busyness will not be a status symbol forever.

 The first two posts in this series are meant to create awareness and share knowledge of slow living.
 This post is intended to help you put it all into action and practice.
 If you’ve ended up here, you’ve probably started asking “why” to a lot of things in your life.
 And, you want to start doing something about it.

 Instead of only enjoying parts of your day, wouldn’t you rather enjoy all of it?
 Instead of a busy life, wouldn’t you rather have a full life?
 After all, like Annie Dillard said, “How we spend our days is, of course, how we spend our lives.”
-And, you can choose the life of the fisherman at any point.

 5 Myths about Slow Living

 I actually asked this question on Reddit to get some additional perspective.
 The theme was that you can live simply but not slowly, and you can live slowly but not simply.
 I’ve found that simple living is more focused on things (materialism, consumption, etc) and slow living is more focused on time (energy, balance, etc).
-Some of us choose to take the best of both worlds and live slowly and simply.
-Think of it like a Venn diagram where there’s some overlap in the middle.
+Some of us choose to take the best of both worlds and live slowly and simply—think of it like a Venn diagram where there’s some overlap in the middle.

 Believe it or not, I really debated about what images to use in this post series.
 One of the big myths of slow living is that it’s simply an unachievable aesthetic of cozy, neutral tone home decor and clothing posted on Instagram with desaturated photo filters and tagged #slowliving.
 This myth is so important to bust that I’m going to dedicate an entire future post about it just like I did for the minimalist aesthetic vs the minimalist lifestyle.
-Long story short, slow living isn’t the staged, “perfect” images you see on Instagram or Pinterest.
+Long story short, slow living isn’t the staged, “perfect” images you see on Instagram and Pinterest.

 10 Ways to Get Started with Slow Living